mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

-# Introduction to QGIS: Labelling Tree Data with QGIS
+# Introduction to QGIS: Labelling Tree Data with QGIS (DRAFT)

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.